Algorithm Competition Official Rules and Regulations

 Scoring and Advancing during Online Rounds

-After each round of competition, the highest scorers from across all rooms will be identified and will advance to the next online round.
+After each section of competition in the Online Rounds, the highest scorers from all rooms in the section will advance to the next online round.
 Coder advancement in all rounds is determined by comparing the total point values from all three phases of the round for each coder.
-In order to advance, a coder must finish each round with a positive (i.e., greater-than-zero) point total.
+In order to advance, a coder must finish each round with a positive (i.e., greater than zero) point total.
 The structure of the online rounds is as follows:

-With the exception of the Qualification Round, each online and onsite round of competition consists of three phases: the Coding Phase, Challenge Phase, and System Testing Phase.
+Each online and onsite round of competition (including the Qualification Rounds) consists of three phases: Coding Phase, Challenge Phase, and System Testing Phase.
 (Note: The format of these competition rounds is similar to the format of TopCoder Single Round Matches.
-The rules in place for the Single Round Matches as of February 28, 2006 will also apply to the online and onsite rounds of the TCO, with the exception of the Unused Code Rule during the onsite rounds.)
+The rules in place for Single Round Matches as of March 29, 2007 will also apply to the online and onsite rounds of the TCO, with the exception of the Unused Code Rule during the onsite rounds.)

-TopCoder will also provide ground transportation to and from the airport, as well as hotel accommodations and certain meals for each contestant.
+TopCoder will also provide ground transportation to and from McCarran International Airport in Las Vegas, as well as hotel accommodations and certain meals for each contestant.
 All other expenses are the responsibility of the contestant.
-TopCoder will not provide travel or lodging accommodations for competitor guests at the 2006 TCO.
+TopCoder will not provide travel or lodging accommodations for competitor guests at the 2007 TCO.

 The Championship Round will be a single round of eight (8) coders.
-Placement in the Championship round is determined by comparing the total points of each coder, with the highest point value placing first.
+Placement in the Championship Round is determined by comparing the total points of each coder.
 The winner of the Championship Round will be the coder with the highest point total for the round.
-In the event of a tie in the Semifinal, Wildcard and/or Championship rounds, the tie will be resolved in the following manner (in order):
+In the event of a tie in the Semifinal, Wildcard and/or Championship Rounds, the tie will be resolved in the following manner (in order):

 Conditions of Participation

 By participating in the tournament, you agree to be bound by these rules and to all decisions of TopCoder, which are final, binding and conclusive in all matters.
 Also, by participating in this tournament, you consent to providing certain information to the title sponsor.
-Such information shall include the information contained in your TopCoder member profile and your competition statistics.
+Such information shall include the information contained in your TopCoder member profile, as well as your competition statistics.

 All decisions relating to the viability of submissions, the ranking of submissions and all other matters pertaining to the tournament shall be within the sole discretion of TopCoder or its designee and shall be final and binding in all respects.

 Prizewinners will be notified via e-mail within 10 days of the completion of each round that they have won a prize.
-Cash prize winners from all online rounds must complete the following documents within 60 days of the date of the online round during which a cash prize was awarded:
+Cash prize winners from Online Rounds #2, and #3 must complete the following documents within 60 days of the date of the online round during which a cash prize was awarded:

-Contestants who advance to the onsite tournament rounds must also complete the following items and submit them to TopCoder by 5:00 PM EST on Wednesday, March 29, 2006:
+All contestants who advance to the onsite tournament rounds must complete the following items and submit them to TopCoder by 5:00 PM EDT on Friday, May 11, 2007:

-As a condition of participation in the tournament, all information provided by participants in their TopCoder member profiles must be comprehensive, accurate and up-to-date.
-TopCoder may require participants to complete an additional registration form to register for the tournament.
-In order to be eligible to participate in the tournament, participants must have completed any and all registration forms required by TopCoder.
+As a condition of participation in the tournament, all information provided by you in your TopCoder member profile must be comprehensive, accurate and up-to-date.
+TopCoder may require you to complete an additional registration form to register for the tournament.
+In order to be eligible to participate in the tournament, you must have completed any and all registration forms required by TopCoder.

 By participating in a tournament and redeeming a prize, a winner releases and agrees to hold harmless TopCoder, its affiliates, subsidiaries, advertising and promotion agencies, sponsors, and prize suppliers, and all of their respective directors, officers, employees, representatives and agents, from and against any and all liability for any loss, property damage or damage to person, including without limitation, death and injury, due in whole or in part, directly or indirectly, from or arising out of participation in this tournament, or participation in any tournament-related activity, or the receipt, use or misuse of a prize.
 TopCoder specifically disclaims all liability associated with, and makes no warranties with regard to, any prize given.